sim590/lain-wiki/alsa.md

 where `altkey = "Mod1"`.

-If you have problems when toggling mute/unmute (`altkey+m` keybinding) then use this instead:
+If you have problems when toggling mute/unmute (`altkey + m`) then use this keybinding:

 ```lua
     awful.key({ altkey }, "m",